-Although it is further away than other existing villages, Ware still stands to benefit from the thousands of jobs Gilston Park Estate will create within the region, as well as from the investment in local infrastructure.
+Building new homes at Gilston Park Estate will help protect areas like Ware from further development necessary to meet East Herts’ housing need.
+Although it is further away than other existing villages, Ware still stands to benefit from the thousands of jobs Gilston Park Estate will create within the region and wider benefits to the economy.

 Protection from unsustainable development

-Gilston Park Estate will help preserve the future character of Ware by delivering around 44% (8,500 homes) of the total housing required under East Herts’ District Plan.
+Gilston Park Estate will help preserve the future character of Ware by delivering a substantial amount of the homes East Herts needs - 8,500 homes.
 This will reduce the potential for unsustainable housing development in or near to Ware.

 Gilston Park will be enhanced and retained at the heart of the development.
 It will have sports facilities, play areas, pavilions, informal grassland, wildflower meadows and retained trees.
 The park will be a lasting legacy for the enjoyment of future generations from all the towns and villages in the area.